oktadev/schematics/README.md

 npm install -g @angular-devkit/schematics-cli
 ```

-Then install and run the `add-auth` schematic in your `secure-vue` project.
+Then install and run the `add-auth` schematic in your `express-app` project.

 ```
 npm i @oktadev/schematics